 Some exchanges offer lower fees than others, but these often come at the cost of privacy, security, or insurance.
 As such, it’s important to gain a more rounded opinion of exchanges before you trade on them.
 Without sufficient expertise, you might end up with a bad deal.

-Though there are hundreds of exchanges, first time buyers are wise to stick to large, reputable exchanges.
-When trading a volatile, new currency like Bitcoin, you’ll need all the information you can get.
-To work out what’s the best deal for you, here’s a handy guide to three major cryptocurrency exchanges.
+Though there are hundreds of exchanges, first-time buyers are wise to stick to large, reputable exchanges and trading platforms.
+When trading a volatile, new currency like bitcoin, you’ll need all the information you can get.

 4. Select a Bitcoin Wallet

-A hot wallet is one connected to the internet: if a hacker managed to gain control of it via some malicious code, then they’d be able to get to your Bitcoins.
+A hot wallet is one connected to the internet: if a hacker managed to gain control of it via some malicious code, then they’d be able to get to your bitcoin.
 But it’s more convenient: these wallets are connected to the internet, via mobile, desktop, or web apps, meaning you can use them straight away.
 They’re also free.
-Popular hot wallets include Electroneum or Trust Wallet.

-Remember to exercise caution: always remember to invest only in the amount of Bitcoin that you feel comfortable with losing money on, and start slowly.
-Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Wealthsimple Invest is an automated way to grow your money like the worlds most sophisticated investors.
-Get started and we'll build you a personalized investment portfolio in a matter of minutes.
+Always remember to invest only in the amount of bitcoin that you feel comfortable with losing money on, and start slowly.
+Accept that you’re unlikely to become an overnight success, and set time aside to learn the market before making any large investment decisions.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
+Sign up and Trade here.